What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of lodging managers is projected to show little or no change from 2018 to 2028.
+Employment of lodging managers is projected to decline 12 percent from 2019 to 2029.

 Applicants with a bachelor’s degree in hotel or hospitality management are expected to have the best job opportunities.